dtsvz/TreeTableViewAdapter/README.md

 Implementation of Adaptor pattern to add to UITableView supporting to show hierarchical data structures

-- Just conform your model to TreeNode protocol and it can be displayed
+- Just conform your model to TreeNode protocol and it can be displayed in UITableView hierarchically
+- Declare adaptor property in your UIViewController
+- Implement UITableViewDelegate and UITableViewDatasource using adaptor

 ![Image](https://www.dropbox.com/s/wwe998yhnv1u2t7/ezgif.com-resize.gif?dl=1)

 ## Example

 ## Install